arunava-nandy/capstone_project/README.md

 alter/ transform the data is carried out

 3. Complexity Involved
-1. Find the key area, gaps identified in the topic survey where the project can add value to the customers and business.
+a.
+Find the key area, gaps identified in the topic survey where the project can add value to the customers and business.
-2. Since datasets involving court cases have multiple variables, the variables that aid in the prediction of "partyWinning" have to be selected.
+b.
+Since datasets involving court cases have multiple variables, the variables that aid in the prediction of "partyWinning" have to be selected.
 Certain predictor variables involve information that a law firm may not have access to, before the case begins in the supreme court.
 Hence these variables are removed
-3. Merging of different columns so that it makes sense which further reduces processing and execution time and then building an accurate model with decent respective model scores using required libraries and algorithms.To obtain duration of the case , various columns were merged through appropriate datetime techniques.
+c.
+Merging of different columns so that it makes sense which further reduces processing and execution time and then building an accurate model with decent respective model scores using required libraries and algorithms.To obtain duration of the case , various columns were merged through appropriate datetime techniques.
-4. Since each column is unique, the null value imputation was done diligently using hot deck imputation.
+d.
+Since each column is unique, the null value imputation was done diligently using hot deck imputation.
-5. Finding out the best target variable as the dataset contained multiple potential target variables.
+e.
+Finding out the best target variable as the dataset contained multiple potential target variables.

 4. Project Outcome